nmattia/resume/resume.md

 **Software Engineer at DFINITY**

-I have been working as a Software Engineer at [DFINITY] since July 2019.
+I have been working as a Software Engineer at [DFINITY](https://dfinity.org) since June 2019.
 I work on automatizing the infrastructure deployments, make the builds reliable, fast and adaptable, and as an integral member of the development team of DFINITY's execution platform.

 **Software Engineer at Tweag I/O**